paulmanns/ijoc-2022-06-OA-170/README.md

 * the trust-region radius &Delta;, and
 * the time the algorithm required to solve the instance to optimality.

+For the runs of the overall algorithms _SLIP_, _BFGS_ (+ roundings), and their hybridizations, the cumulative run times are reported in the file results_slip_times.csv and the objective values are reported in the file results_objective_values.csv

 ## Subdirectory _SR_

 For each of the 10 sampled kernels, the 200 sampled values _b\_1,...,b\_200_ are provided in the file b_KERNEL.csv, the 200 sampled values _&mu;\_1,...,&mu;\_200_ are provided in the file mu_KERNEL.csv, and the 200 sampled values _&sigma;\_1,...,&sigma;\_200_ are provided in the file sigma_KERNEL.csv.